ryanlow64/tp/docs/DeveloperGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp;Steps 2a1-2a2 are repeated until the data entered is correct.\
 &nbsp;&nbsp;&nbsp;&nbsp;**Use case resumes at step 3.**

 3a.
-Meeting clashes with the existing schedule.\
+Meeting clashes with the existing event.\
 &nbsp;&nbsp;&nbsp;&nbsp;3a1.
 System prompts the user to choose a different date or time.\
 &nbsp;&nbsp;&nbsp;&nbsp;3a2.
 User enters new data.\
 &nbsp;&nbsp;&nbsp;&nbsp;**Use case resumes at step 2.**